-Our team are continuing to deliver new capabilities for the Encodian connector; we released the ‘Compare Word Documents‘ action last month, and we’re releasing three new actions this month.
+Our team are continuing to deliver new capabilities for the Encodian connector; we released the ‘Compare Word Documents‘ action last month, and we’re releasing three further steps this month.

-We’re pleased to share with you the first of these three actions, the Compress PDF action!
-This new action enables you to reduce the file size of a PDF document and the advanced options provide the ability to customize the compression configuration to optimize the PDF document produced.
+We’re pleased to share the first of these three actions, the Compress PDF action!
+This new action enables you to reduce the file size of a PDF document, and the advanced options provide the ability to customise the compression configuration to optimise the PDF document produced.

-This action is very simple to use, but we also expose a great deal of configuration control so please remember to experiment as different documents will respond differently to different compression configurations.
+This action is effortless to use, but we also expose a great deal of configuration control.
+Hence, please remember to experiment, as different documents will respond differently to different compression configurations.
 Let’s explore!

 Compress PDF Documents in SharePoint Online